syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

 Source repositories involved in our CI process include

 - Application Repositories including `cmfive`, `2picrm`, `wiki`, `webdav` and `hosting` that provide application components.
-- Deployment Repositories including `crm_2pisoftware_deploy`, `webhooks_deploy`, `cmfive_deploy`, `cmfive-dev_deploy`, 	2picrm_deploy`,`2picrm-dev_deploy` which include a Dockerfile (and resources) for building an image and optionally a Dockerrun.aws for deployment to AWS.
+- Deployment Repositories including `crm_2pisoftware_deploy`, `webhooks_deploy`, `cmfive_deploy`, `cmfive-dev_deploy`, 	`2picrm_deploy`,`2picrm-dev_deploy` which include a Dockerfile (and resources) for building an image and optionally a Dockerrun.aws for deployment to AWS.
-- Management Repositories including softare to drive the CI process.
-Currently all the CI management software lives in the `docker-cmfive` repository.
+- Management Repositories including software to drive the CI process.
+The `webhooks_deploy` repository includes all the CI management software.
+The `registry_deploy` repository includes software for the 2pi software docker registry.
 All software to assist with running tests is in the `testrunner` repository

 #### Base Deployment Repositories